National & International

 World Mind Sports Games

 Also inaugurated in 2008, the Irish Online Championship took the form of a single-elimination knockout tournament on the Kiseido Go Server.
 Claas Roever emerged from a field of 16 to become the debut Irish Online Champion.
-In 2009 we switched to an Online Interprovincial Team Championship, which we aim to repeat in 2010.
+In 2009 we switched to an Online Interprovincial Team Championship.